-If you're finding yourself on this website, you might be asking: "VPN, or proxy?
+If you're finding yourself on this website, you might be asking, Proxies vs. VPN?
 I’m an average user who prefers privacy, but also wants a solid connection that can stream content from my favorite media portals, so which solution is right for me?"

 Well, the first thing you should know is that although they have key differences, a VPN is essentially a piece of software which helps you connect to a proxy server, and the only difference is the amount of encryption and protection in between you and the outside servers.

 While a proxy will simply prevent third parties from being able to accurately trace where your traffic is coming from, paid VPN services go the extra mile, encrypting any traffic that goes between you or their servers behind a wall of 256-bit AES anonymity.

 So, which one could be the Belle of your ball?
 Read on to find out.

 To know the basics of what both services accomplish, think about what you saw when you first signed on WhatIsMyIP.com.
 If you’re surfing the web without any form of protection, your IP address was probably located somewhere in your town, or even right on your street.
 This is the kind of valuable data that advertisers, marketers, hackers, and legal agencies can use to track what you do on the net back to your real identity, and it’s what proxy servers/VPNs were designed to keep safe.